 - Melt the butter in a non-stick saucepan on medium-low heat and add the semolina.

-- In a separate small saucepan, boil the water and add the sugar and cardamom pods.
+- In a separate small saucepan, bring to a boil the water, light brown sugar and cardamom pods.
 Keep boiling until the sugar is dissolved, and then remove from heat and add the rose water and saffron.

 - Place the semolina mixture back over low-medium heat.
-Stir this syrup carefully into the browned semolina.
-Continue to stir until the mixture thickens, loses most of its moisture and the butter starts to separate from the semolina.
+Stir this sugar syrup carefully into the browned semolina.
+Continue to stir for a couple of minutes, until the mixture thickens, loses most of its moisture and the butter starts to separate from the semolina.

 - Garnish with slivered almonds (or other garnishings) and serve warm.

 * The water will determine the texture.
-If you want it to be crisp and grainy, use 2 cups of water.
-3 cups if you prefer your halwa softer and thicker.
+If you want it to be more crisp and grainy, use 2 cups of water.
+3 cups will yield a softer and thicker halwa.

 ** You can also add various nuts, raisins, or any other garnishing.
 Some people add this within the halwa while cooking it (I prefer to keep the halwa center-stage though).